 Mary Queen of Scots Research at the University of Glasgow

 The University of Glasgow has been leading a research project over the past five years, exploring Mary’s afterlife in museums, galleries, and archives all over Scotland and in the larger national British collections.
-They’ve found over 2,000 different objects, ranging from art to personal relics, that tell us how Mary was remembered and how these memories shaped people’s opinions of her through the centuries, how she was viewed due to gender, religion, and power.
-Learn more on the project web pages - https://mqs.glasgow.ac.uk/
+They’ve found over 2,000 different objects, ranging from art to personal relics, that tell us how Mary was remembered and how these memories shaped people’s opinions of her through the centuries, how she was viewed due to gender, religion, and power. https://mqs.glasgow.ac.uk/

 About the Course